Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 behavior of only scanning each directory once ever, and `NEVER` will prevent Alluxio from scanning for new files at all.

-* `alluxio fs ls -f /path`: The `-f` option to `ls` acts the same as setting `alluxio.user.file.metadata.load.type` to `ALWAYS`.
+* `alluxio fs ls -f /path`: The `-f` option to `ls` acts is equivalent to setting `alluxio.user.file.metadata.load.type` to `ALWAYS`.
 It discovers new files but does not detect modified or deleted UFS files.
-The only way to detect these types of changes is to pass the `-Dalluxio.user.file.metadata.sync.interval=0` option to `ls`.
+The only way to detect modified or deleted UFS files is to pass the `-Dalluxio.user.file.metadata.sync.interval=0` option to `ls`.

 ## Examples